 "The clubs are tired of messing with problem guys, and Tylan will be a non-issue guy.
 He's not going to give any team a black eye for anything," Gundy said.
 "He's everything they look for from a character standpoint."

-The injury happened during an OSU practice last November, a little more than a year after Tracin suffered his third and final knee injury under similar circumstances.
+The injury happened a little more than a year after Tracin suffered his third and final knee injury under similar circumstances.
 Tylan felt he'd torn his ACL the moment he fell to the turf of the Cowboys' indoor practice facility, and one of the first people by his side was Tracin.

 "He came over to me when I was sitting there and told me I'd get through it," said Tylan, who at the time of the injury was leading the nation with 17.0 yards per reception.
 "And I believed him, because he'd been through it three times.
 He believed that I had what it took to get through it, too."